Oregon Volunteers Staff

 Contact Paul regarding: AmeriCorps program design, management and funding opportunities; service opportunities; training and technical assistance.

-Paul Brown recently joined Oregon Volunteers in January 2016.
-Paul is recently back in the US after seven years working abroad.
-He conducted his graduate thesis research in Hanoi, Vietnam back in 2006 as a Portland State student in the Masters of Public Administration program.
-Upon graduation, PSU hired Paul and sent him back to the south of Vietnam where he helped develop academic programs for PSU and later for Loyola University-Chicago.
-He moved on to become a Peace Corps Volunteer in Tanzania in 2010 as an Environment Extension Officer.
-Upon completion of his Peace Corps service he was hired on as a Program Manager in Tanzania for a USAID-funded nutrition project that worked with small-scale food processors to fortify the country’s staple foods (namely, corn flour and sunflower oil) to boost the nutrition status of children under five.
-When that project ended in July, 2015 he returned to Portland with his wife of two years.
+Paul joined Oregon Volunteers in January 2016 after spending seven years working abroad.
+He conducted his graduate thesis research in Hanoi, Vietnam in 2006 as a Portland State student in the Masters of Public Administration program.
+Upon graduation, Paul returned to Vietnam where he helped develop academic programs for a number of American universities.
+He moved on to Tanzania where he was a Peace Corps Volunteer and a Program Manager for a USAID-funded nutrition project that worked with small-scale food processors to fortify the country’s staple foods (namely, corn flour and sunflower oil) to boost the nutrition status of children under five.

 Paul split his youth between Minnesota and New Hampshire and comes from a competitive sports family.
-In addition to enjoying a microbrew while watching the Red Sox or Vikings, Paul can often be seen on the trail, negotiating traffic on his bike, in the kitchen cooking something he just made up, or reading wonky current event books.
+In addition to enjoying a microbrew while watching the Red Sox or Vikings, Paul can often be seen on the trail, negotiating traffic on his bike, in the kitchen, or reading wonky current events books.